 6. The third part consists of B-sides and rare tracks recorded in 1988-1993 with 5 songs.

 7. The fourth part consists of "Motörheadache" which was recorded in 1996 and came out as B-Sides with the single "Hero Of The Day" with 4 songs that are all covers of the band "Motörhead".
 They recorded these songs as part of rehearsals they did for Lemmy Kilmister's 50th birthday celebrations.

-8. The songs selected by "Metallica" for the album are songs by different bands from different genres that greatly influenced the band members, but did not just influence...
+8. The songs selected by "Metallica" for the album are songs by different bands from different genres that greatly influenced the band members but did not just influence...

-Early in their career, they performed in small clubs when half of their (if not more) setlist played consisted of covers of British heavy metal bands' songs.
-The people who came to the shows did not know the songs or the bands and "Metallica" adopted the songs as if they were it's own.
+Early in their career, they performed in small clubs when half of their (if not more) setlist consisted of covers of British heavy metal bands' songs.
+The people who came to the shows did not know the songs or the bands and "Metallica" adopted the songs as if they were their own.
 The performance of the songs was also in Metallica's very special style.
 James said they felt a kind of commitment to those bands whose songs they "adopted" and that helped them succeed.

 9. Kirk said that everyone brought to the table the songs and bands that influenced them, out of them they chose the songs, "chewed" them up, and "spat" them in the "Metallica" style.

 10. You're probably wondering what makes a band the size of "Metallica" release a cover album and a double one.
 So there are 2 reasons for that.

 11. The first reason is the need for change.
 After three heavy albums in which the band worked very seriously and invested everything they had, the band members felt they needed to do something a little light-hearted to release the atmosphere and bring back the inspiration.
 Just to clear the head, after the aforementioned album Metallica released S&M in 1999, and in 2003 the album "St. Anger".
 How about that for inspiration?